xiaoyunyang/xiaoyunyang.github.io/content/post/life/2024-ultimate-lifestyle-setup.md

 ### Capital Deployment Strategies

-What do I mean by capital deployment strategies?
 When you spend money, three things need to happen:

 1. **Budgeting**  - You commit a certain amount of your liquid asset to pay for things in a certain category.
 2. **Fundraising** - Getting your accounts ready to pay for the expenses.
 This involves making sure you have enough cash in your bank accounts to cover the credit card payments and making sure you have enough credit limit on your credit cards to cover the future expenses without going over 10% credit utilization (by paying down your credit cards).